FOR STUDENT TEAMS

 Does my venture have to be a for-profit or a non-profit?

 For the Thorne Prize for Social Innovation in Health or Education, the Miller Prize, and the Rothberg Catalyzer Prize @ Yale, your venture/idea can be for-profit or non-profit.

 For the Sabin Sustainable Venture prize, your venture must be for-profit.

 Please note, it is NOT required for teams to be incorporated before competing for Yale Prizes.

 At what stage should my idea be?

 Your idea can be any stage.
-The judges want to see that the $25,000 will be catalytic.
+The judges want to see that the prize money will be catalytic.
 However, the judges will look favorably on teams who can show that they have spoken to customers/users/beneficiaries, or who have a prototype of their product or service.
-In the past, we have seen teams win prizes who have been working on their idea for as little as 3 months, or as long as several years!
+In the past, we have seen teams win prizes who have been working on their idea for as little as three months, or as long as several years.

 What is the timeline for the prizes?